Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 In Alexey A. Belyanin and Peter M. Smowton, editors, Novel In-Plane Semiconductor Lasers XXII, volume 12440, page 124400D.
 International Society for Optics and Photonics, SPIE, 2023
 ```
-## How To Compile
+## How To Compile & Run

 ### From Command Line

-1. Navigate to the folder containing the code then run
+Navigate to the folder containing the code then run
 ```
 g++ <name of code> -o <name of output>
 ```
-2. type in the parameters according to the hint from command line.
+type in the parameters according to the hint from command line.

- for commissioning, please use example parameters:
+For commissioning, please use example parameters:

- copy the parameters directly into the command line:
+Copy the parameters directly into the command line:

 ```
 0.287 1337 386 38 5 0 4000 example_name.csv
 ```
 Where,

   * period = 0.287
   * K1D = 1334